opentoonz/opentoonz_docs/source/creating_movements.rst

 Changing Columns Stacking Order
 '''''''''''''''''''''''''''''''
-The column stacking order, which sets which drawings and images are placed on top, or behind, other images, by default depends on how columns are placed in the xsheet: its direction is from left to right, making what is on the left is behind what is on the right.
+The column stacking order, which sets which drawings and images are placed on top, or behind, other images, by default depends on how columns are placed in the xsheet/timeline: xsheet direction is from left to right, while timeline direction is from bottom to top, making what's on the left/bottom to be behind of what's on the right/top.

-This means that if an animation element has to move behind another animation element, and then in front of it, it has to be exposed in two different columns, one before and one after the column containing the second animation element.
+This would mean that if an animation element has to move behind another animation element and then in front of it, it'd have to be exposed in two different columns, one before and one after the column containing the second animation element.

-By editing the position SO (i.e. stacking order) value it is possible to change and animate the stacking order without editing the columns position in the xsheet.
+By editing the position SO (i.e. stacking order) value it is possible to change and animate the element compositing order without editing the columns/layers position in the xsheet/timeline.

-The SO default value for all the columns is 0, meaning that the xsheet column order is taken into account when there are no modifications of the SO position.
-As soon as a column has a higher SO value, it will be placed on top, regardless of the position of the column in the xsheet; if the value is lower it will be placed behind.
+The SO default value for all the columns is 0, meaning that the xsheet column (or timeline layer) order is what's taken into account when there are no modifications to the SO position.
+As soon as a column/layer has a higher SO value, it will be placed on top, regardless of the position of the column/layer in the xsheet/timeline; conversely if the SO value is lower it will be placed behind.

-.. note:: In case the columns Z position is edited, columns closer to the camera are displayed on top of the others, ignoring both the xsheet stacking order and the SO value (see  :ref:`Working in a 3D Environment <working_in_a_3d_environment>`  ).
+.. note:: In case a column/layer's Z position is edited, columns/layers closer to the camera will be composited on top of the others, ignoring both its xsheet/timeline order and its SO value (see  :ref:`Working in a 3D Environment <working_in_a_3d_environment>` ).

-.. tip:: **To edit and animate the columns SO value:**
+.. tip:: **To edit and animate a column/layer SO value:**

-    1. Select the column to which you want to edit the SO value.
+    1. Select the column/layer to which you want to edit the SO value.

     2. Choose the Animate tool (|animate|).

     3. Set the frame where you want to define the key.

-    4. In the tool options bar enter the value in the SO position field.
+    4. In the tool options bar enter the value in the SO field.

-.. note:: Columns SO values can also be edited and animated by working in the Function Editor (see  :ref:`Editing Curves and Numerical Columns <editing_curves_and_numerical_columns>`  ).
+.. note:: Columns/layers SO values can also be edited and animated by working in the Function Editor (see  :ref:`Editing Curves and Numerical Columns <editing_curves_and_numerical_columns>`  ).

 .. _creating_a_movement_along_a_motion_path: